oVirt/ovirt-site/source/documentation/webadmin/addtabs.html.md

                      ...
              }

-for the action availabitlity create a method for it that will be called in the override method of OnSelectedItemChanged:
+For the action availability, create a method for it that will be called in the override method of OnSelectedItemChanged:

              @Override
              protected void OnSelectedItemChanged()